asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 ### Refactoring

 Simple code often gets more complex over time.
 As features and other code modifications are added to the system, complexity accumulates.
 Tests are necessary to support continuous refactoring to avoid this.
-Assuming that a developer will add tests when they need to refactor an object discourages continuous refactoring.
+Assuming that a developer will add tests when they need to refactor discourages continuous refactoring.

 ### Maintainability